 Start by being your own analyst.

 Ask the hard questions about your business.
 Keep yourself honest.
-Ask a friends or co-worker to help.
+Ask a friend or co-worker to help.
 Better yet, find a trusted customer to participate in your self-discovery.
 The more diverse team you put together to go through the analysis the better.

 A tried-and-true model used is the Strengths, Weaknesses, Opportunities and Threats Analysis (SWOT).
 This is a “must-do” for any business.
 It was developed in the 1950’s and businesses are still using it today.